Hyperen0r/OSelector/README.md

-## How does it works ?

-There is three major step :
+## Basic usage

-* First step is to scan the folder of your choice *(usually data/ or mods/)*.
+* First step is to specify the folder you wish to scan for animations *(usually data/ or mods/)*.
-It will register every animation using **FNIS**
+It will register every animation using **FNIS**.
+It will automatically build a menu for you, with appropriate names and structure so you don't have to edit it during step 2, unless you want to improve it.

-* During second step, a tree structure will be displayed.
-It represents the navigation menu you will see in game.
-You can make some edit to it, change name and modify the organization.
+* During second step, the menu will be displayed.
+It is represented by a tree structure.
+That's how it will be organized in-game.
+Next, if you want to improve it, you can edit the tree by changing names, reorganizing folders and entries and changing their icon.
-To prevent the screen from being cluttered with entries, each page is limited to 25 items (configurable) at generation.
-It means that the tool will organize the tree in such a way that no more than 25 items are displayed.
-But if you edit it yourself, this rule is not applied (Meaning you can force a page to have more than 25 entries).
+To prevent the screen from being cluttered with entries, at generation each page is limited to 25 items (configurable).
+It means that the tool will organize the tree in such a way that an folder cannot have more than 25 entries.
+But if you edit it yourself with **Drag&Drop** this rule is not applied (Meaning you can force a page to have more than 25 entries).

-* The third and final step is the plugin generation, where you specify the name of your plugin.
+* The third and final step is the plugin generation, where you just have to click on **Generate Plugin** and specify the name of your plugin.

-If you use Mod Organizer, the plugin should be installed in your mods folder.
-Then you just have to activate it in Mod Organizer.
+If you make no edit to the tree, this process should not take more than two minute, depending of your hardware and the number of animations.
+For example, I have currently ~14 000 animations installed.
+When using the tool, it took only 18 seconds from opening to the plugin's generation.

+## Other functionalities

-You can also load existing plugin and tweak it.
+* You can also edit existing plugin by loading them.
+After this, you can scan other folders or even load other plugins to add them to the menu and merge them.

 ## Usage In-Game